Series

 In the footsteps of similar initiatives by the U.S. Department of Justice (“DOJ”) Criminal Division, the Antitrust Division has announced its first-ever Whistleblower Rewards Program.
-Extending an established program with the U.S. Postal Service (“USPS”), the program purports to focus on “postal-related antitrust crimes” that “that harm consumers, taxpayers, and free market competition across industries from healthcare to agriculture.”
-While the exact scope of the covered conduct is unclear, the Antitrust Division has signalled it remains focused on the incentives for the reporting of cartel offenses at a time when traditional leniency applications have been declining globally
+Extending an established program with the U.S. Postal Service (“USPS”), the program purports to focus on “postal-related antitrust crimes” that “harm consumers, taxpayers, and free market competition across industries from healthcare to agriculture.”
+While the exact scope of the covered conduct is unclear, the Antitrust Division has signalled it remains focused on the incentives for the reporting of cartel offenses at a time when traditional leniency applications have been declining globally.

 As things stand, there is no statutory mechanism in place that would allow the Antitrust Division to issue rewards.
 As reflected in a Memorandum of Understanding, the Antitrust Division announced this program in partnership with USPS.
 To get around this hurdle without establishing new law, the Whistleblower Rewards Program leverages USPS’s authority to collect fines, penalties and forfeitures arising out of matters affecting the Postal Service and to pay “one-half of all penalties and forfeitures imposed for violations” to the informant.
 Given how frequently mail is used in antitrust matters, it should not be difficult for the agencies to identify mailings made in furtherance of a cartel, and therefore justify the involvement of USPS.